Sign up for email updates

 To take up portions of the sidewalk, parking, street, alley, etc., YES.

-If all you want is to reserve a parking space for temporary pickup/drop-off for you and your customers, visit Apply for a temporary pickup/drop-off permit
+If all you want is to reserve a parking space for temporary pickup/drop-off for you and your customers, you can request a 5-Minute Fast Stop by emailing PBOTParkingControl@portlandoregon.gov.

 What should businesses consider first?